Zachhaaa/zachpuglia-portfolio/content/opengl-playground.md

 {{< imgtextend src="opengl.svg" alt="OpenGL Logo" >}}

-# Whats is OpenGL?
+# What is OpenGL?

-Overall, OpenGL allows developers to use to the power of the GPU to render an image on the screen.
+Overall, OpenGL allows developers to use the power of the GPU to render an image on the screen.

-If you have ever installed GPU drivers, you are installing the function definitions for this library (along with other stuff of course).
+If you have ever installed GPU drivers, you are installing the function definitions for this library (along with other stuff, of course).

 {{< img src="opengl-playground/menu.png" convert=true >}}